jureviciusr/particle-match/README.md

 # TODO List

-1. Remove dependency on GPU
+~~1.
+Remove dependency on GPU~~
-2. Speed up runtime by using FastMATCH approach to calculate similarity: random pixel sampling with photometric invariance
+~~2.
+Speed up runtime by using FastMATCH approach to calculate similarity: random pixel sampling with photometric invariance~~